tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * Composing plots is a quick and easy way to create a plot with subplots.

 * Plots can be composed and overlaid by using the `+` and `*` operators.
-HvPlot handles formatting and creating the layout for the new visualization, deciding the best way to visualize the data.
+HvPlot handles formatting and creates the layout for the new visualization, deciding the best way to visualize the data.

 Open the starter file and facilitate a dry walkthrough demonstration of composing plots using the `+` and `*` operators.